-- 7. Council to proactively lead and seek opportunities to increase the quantity and quality of social housing stock. - 8.
-Council commits to exploring partnerships and funding opportunities at a regional-scale and local level with the Victorian State Government's new \$5.3 billion landmark investment in social housing 'Big Housing Build'. - Implement the Regional Commitments of the Regional Local Government Homelessness and Social Housing Charter 2020 and continue to provide leadership in Local Government on social housing and homelessness. - 10.
-Commit to retaining the use of land for social housing where social housing is currently provided on Council-owned land.
-In the event of re-development on Council land currently used for social housing, Council commits to no net loss of social housing bedrooms. - 11.
-Facilitate the development sector and social housing sector to work together to increase social housing. - 12.
-Keep up to date with a range of new ways to increase social housing or increase funding for social housing. - 13.
+- 7. Council commits to exploring partnerships and funding opportunities at a regional-scale and local level with the Victorian State Government's new \$5.3 billion landmark investment in social housing 'Big Housing Build'. - 8.
+Implement the Regional Commitments of the Regional Local Government Homelessness and Social Housing Charter 2020 and continue to provide leadership in Local Government on social housing and homelessness. - Commit to retaining the use of land for social housing where social housing is currently provided on Council-owned land.
+In the event of re-development on Council land currently used for social housing, Council commits to no net loss of social housing dwellings. - Facilitate the development sector and social housing sector to work together to increase social housing. - 11.
+Keep up to date with a range of new ways to increase social housing or increase funding for social housing. - 12.
 Develop information and publicity about social housing to let the community know about: - " why social housing is an important local infrastructure and human rights need; what are compassionate responses; and - " real-life examples of how not having a home affects real people in our community.